 Under Title I, families have certain legal rights to request and receive information about the professional qualifications of their child's classroom teacher.
 The Every Student Succeeds Act (ESSA) and requirements from the Department of Education give them these rights.
-Title 1 also gives eligible children the right to receive lunch for free or for a reduced price.
-For more information about these rights, please contact Jason Taylor at Jason.Taylor@creativemindspcs.org and Shannon Smith at Shannon.Smith@creativemindspcs.org.
+Title I also gives eligible children the right to receive lunch for free or for a reduced price.
+For more information about these rights or if you have questions about Title I, please contact Shannon Smith at shannon.smith@cmipcs.org.